Foreign policy of the first Trump administration: Libya

 The Trump administration continued the Obama administration's counter-Islamic State operations in Libya.

 Morocco

 On December 10, 2020, President Trump announced that the United States would officially recognize Morocco's claims over the disputed territory of Western Sahara, as a result of Morocco agreeing to normalize relations with Israel.
-Morocco had annexed the territory in 1975.
+Morocco had annexed most of the territory in 1975.

 Qatar

 The Trump administration aimed to support efforts in fighting against states and groups allied with Iran and the Muslim Brotherhood.
 However, Trump claimed credit for engineering the Qatar diplomatic crisis in a series of tweets.